-Aji Charapita Peppers – The Wild, Expensive Peruvian Chili
+Aji Charapita Peppers – The Wild and Expensive Peruvian Chili

-The Aji Charapita pepper looks more like a wild berry than a spicy chili.
-However, it is indeed the latter, and has a rich history and cultural significance in Peru.
+The aji charapita pepper looks more like a small, wild berry than a spicy chili.
+However, it is actually a hot pepper with a rich history and cultural significance in Peru.

-In this article, I’ll share an overview of the Aji Charapita pepper.
-From the origin, to heat level and flavor, to how to grow and use charapitas yourself.
-We love this tiny pepper, and I think you will too!
+In this article, I’ll share an overview of the aji charapita pepper.
+You’ll learn its origin, heat level, flavor, and how to grow aji charapitas yourself.
+We love growing and cooking with this tiny pepper, and I think you will too!

 Ripe Aji Charapita Peppers with Plant